PPriyadarsini/2-PersonalPortfolio/README.md

 A Portfolio is a great way for a wide range of artists to present our work online.
 It lets us reflect our identity through our work.
 It also shows my expertise in my field.
 A Portfolio website increases our online presence.
 It is a like an online resume.
 It not only has our projects but our skill set and information about our past experience as well.

-TECHNOLOGIES USED:
+TECHNOLOGIES USED: HTML, CSS, JavaScript
-•	HTML
-•	CSS
-•	JavaScript

 ESSENTIAL ELEMENTS OF THE WEBSITE:
 1. Home section:  The Portfolio website has a Home Page where it includes a logo, the navbar, name, photo, contact me button, and a one-line introduction using animation.